Rhiya22/credit-risk-management/README.md

-# Credit Risk Modeling — Predicting Loan Default
+# Credit Risk Management — Predicting Loan Default

 I built this project because I wanted to understand how banks actually use machine learning — not the textbook version, but what really goes into a credit decision.
 As someone coming from a data science background and looking to move into banking/fintech ML roles, I kept seeing "credit risk" mentioned in job descriptions without really understanding what it meant in practice.
 This was my way of figuring that out.